nightbot/docs/commands/songs.md

 Sort: 8
 */

-The !songs command is used to manage Song Requests within Nightbot. **Note**: Make sure [Song Request](https://beta.nightbot.tv/song_requests) is enabled before using these commands.
+The !songs command is used to manage Song Requests within Nightbot. **Note**: Make sure [song requests](https://beta.nightbot.tv/song_requests) are enabled before using these commands.

 ## Viewing Current Song